akempgen/ALEXJSONValidation/Readme.md

 Status
 ------

-Currently passes some of the tests of the JSON Schema Test Suite (https://github.com/json-schema/JSON-Schema-Test-Suite) for draft 3 of the specification.
+Currently passes most of the tests of the JSON Schema Test Suite (https://github.com/json-schema/JSON-Schema-Test-Suite) for draft 3 of the specification, but some big ones are still missing.

+Known Bugs: doesn't generate NSErrors when validation fails yet.

 License
 -------

+Will be open sourced later.
+For now:
 © 2013 Alexander Kempgen, all rights reserved.